GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - **Is experienced in most part of the tech stack that we use** (Ruby on Rails, React, Next.js, TypeScript, Python, GraphQL and others).
 May have occasional blocks, but is able to develop efficiently.
 - **Is capable of using TDD daily, and understands the importance of it**.
+- Is capable of producing code according to our [Styleguide](https://github.com/GeekHunter-Brasil/hello-world).
 - Has experience with common database technologies.
 Knows what are relational models, tables, views, indices, and other terms.
 Is capable of writing a performant SQL query.
 - Has experience in git, **is able to deal with merge conflicts**.
 - Is fluent in Object Oriented Programming, knows the key points to it and is able to produce high-quality OOP code.